Wikia/discreETLy/dashboard/plugins/tables/README.md

 Update `id` incrementally starting from 1 for each table redeclared with another cadence.
 This makes specifying dependency on a particular cadence possible, e.g.: `uses: dbname.frequently_updated.daily`.

-If several DAGs use the same table, it needs to be redeclared with each `dag_id` for the table to be supported by `Tables managed by DAG` view.

 See [example file](tables.yaml.template) for more details on the data structure.